bhumi1102/rails/guides/source/layouts_and_rendering.md

 end
 ```

-With this code, the browser will make a fresh request for the index page, the code in the `index` method will run, and all will be well.
+With this code, the browser will make a new request for the index page, the code in the `index` method will run, and all will be well.

 The only downside to this code is that it requires a round trip to the browser: the browser requested the show action with `/books/1` and the controller finds that there are no books, so the controller sends out a 302 redirect response to the browser telling it to go to `/books/`, the browser complies and sends a new request back to the controller asking now for the `index` action, the controller then gets all the books in the database and renders the index template, sending it back down to the browser which then shows it on your screen.